 Each student completing a work term outside of Canada must complete registration on the UBC Student Safety Abroad Registry and review the UBC Safety Abroad information and modules at safetyabroad.ubc.ca.
 If you are working outside Canada, you are required to submit and pay taxes in the country in which you are employed.
 You must also report your earnings to the Canadian government and may be required to pay additional taxes.

 Let us know you’re interested!
-If you are a current UBC Applied Science Co-op Student and would like to begin the International Work Term job search process, please book an appointment with your co-op coordinator to discuss your interest in International Co-op and next steps.
+If you are a current UBC Applied Science Co-op Student and would like to begin the International Work Term job search process, please book an appointment with your co-op career advisor to discuss your interest in International Co-op and next steps.